|

 he had been released but sking for no communication except by text

-must have been sent by Hada under duress.
-Haschuluu told SMHRIC
+have been sent by Hada under duress.
+Haschuluu told SMHRIC that his

-that his attempt to reply received no answer, and that since then
+attempt to reply received no answer, and that since then he had been

 On Dec.
 14 Naraa was summoned by a high-ranking

-the Public Security Bureau who had delivered the CD of photos; and
+Public Security Bureau who had delivered the CD of photos; and that

-plan their next step".
-The official would not say what hotel
+their next step".
+The official would not say what hotel this

-this was or how long they would be held.
-All three have not been
+was or how long they would be held.
+All three have not been heard

-heard from since.
-As Enhebatu Togochog of SMHRIC said, "Not
+from since.
+As Enhebatu Togochog of SMHRIC said, "Not only are

-only are they not freeing him, but they are detaining his family
+they not freeing him, but they are detaining his family members too."

-Deputy Director, said that "China is using enforced disappearance
+Director, said that "China is using enforced disappearance to keep

-to keep activists and their family members out of the spotlight
+activists and their family members out of the spotlight while the

-while the world's attention is focused on China's first Nobel Peace
+world's attention is focused on China's first Nobel Peace Prize winner

 Irony indeed.
 On the same Wprld Human Rights